 You may qualify for one of three programs if the residents you serve would otherwise be eligible for our residential EAPR:

 Is my nonprofit eligible?

-- The facility must be used to house people who would otherwise qualify for our normal EAPR program (low-income households)
+- The facility houses people who would otherwise qualify for our normal EAPR program (low-income households).